Why choose a Criminal Justice degree with a Legal Studies specialization?

 Learn law enforcement skills to manage complex global risks and disasters.

-The School of Education & Social Services offers several competitive, quality graduate degree programs, and the online M.S. in Criminal Justice with a legal studies specialization is no exception.
+The College of Education & Social Services offers several competitive, quality graduate degree programs, and the online MS in Criminal Justice with a legal studies specialization is no exception.

 In light of recent disasters and world events, it is increasingly important for criminal justice administrators, first responders, government officials, and organizations to understand how to manage critical incidents, psychological aspects of disasters, hazard mitigation, and risk identification.